The reality is, if you want to generate clients online then you are going to have to write and/or produce audio and/or video content.

-This is an area I have neglected and have probably not written more than 2 or 3 in 12 years of blogging
+This is an area I have neglected and have probably not written more than 2 or 3 in 15 years of blogging

-Pros– Can help you demonstrate your abilities as a coach and self your services in a totally unsalesy kind of way.
+- Can allow you to sell your services in a totally unsalesy kind of way

 12. Link Bait Posts

 I really don’t like linkbait posts and I have probably only written two or three in 15 years, but they can be very effective.

 A linkbait post is usually where a blogger with a smaller following will ask other more established bloggers for advice she can then share with her readers.

 I had a request recently from a blogger who wanted to know what my 3 favourite productivity tools are.

 I have no problem helping bloggers out by responding and they will always offer a link back, but here’s the rub.